 We've all heard the benefits of the cloud before.
 It treats computing as a utility rather than a USP, does away with the burden of supporting your own server room and helps to reduce your time to market.
 Although, all of these should come with one big caveat: the cloud alone won't solve all your problems.

 It's a common misconception that the cloud is a like-for-like swap for traditional infrastructure.
 So when teams take on their first cloud project, many parts of the organisation don't understand why the need to adapt - and this includes leadership teams.
 Instead, developers are only able to execute a half-baked adoption, so rather than realising the benefits of the cloud, they end up lost in a fog of disillusionment.

 "It's a common misconception that the cloud is a like-for-like swap for traditional infrastructure"

 If you really want to get the best out of what the cloud has to offer, then leap as far up the cloud curve as you can in one go.
 If you can use serverless compute now, do it.

 However, not everybody can take such a leap but almost all companies we see can get a huge boost by migrating from in-house infrastructure to Platform-as-a-Service offerings such as managed databases, app servers and messaging.

 The fact is, if you're considering doing a ‘lift-and-shift' from physical to virtual, you're already too late, and you need to think again about chopping your application up into manageable components, or just using a Software-as-a-Service product to replace it.

 Got an issue with the way DevOps has been implemented for your business?
 Or maybe you're just getting started on your DevOps journey and want to make sure you set off on the right foot?
-Click here to see what Catapult can do for you and your team.
+Click here and contact us to see what Catapult can do for you and your team.